 The Mentor Program is a voluntary, non-credit option offered to students at any time during their two years of study in the MAPS Program.
 It presents students with a broad spectrum of possibilities as to how they might apply their degree to their chosen career field and connects students with professionals in their field of interest.
 The Mentor Program is coordinated by members of the Center's Executive Advisory Board and the Board's Mentorship Committee.

 The Internship Program bridges the classroom and the professional world and enables students to experience — in a professional context — the cultural, economic and political issues studied in the Master's Program.
 An internship provides direct opportunities for job placement and career enhancement.
-Internships may be arranged with a Pacific Rim-related business or with nonprofit and public sector organizations in the San Francisco Bay Area or abroad.
+Internships may be arranged with a Asia-related business or with nonprofit and public sector organizations in the San Francisco Bay Area or abroad.
 Internships are an option for students who come to the program with some Asian language competence.
 MAPS students have recently interned at the following organizations: